XixWISExiX/ChargeOK/README.md

 Open 2 terminal windows and run the commands in their respective directories in the same order

-On the charge-ok/server directory, you will run
+On the charge-ok/netlify-express directory, you will run

 ```
-node index.js
+npm start
 ```

 In the charge-ok directory, you will run